ouuan/naive-ui/src/thing/demos/enUS/index.demo-entry.md

 # Thing

 When you want to describe a thing, use thing.
-If you find it doesn't fit you demand, write one by yourself.
+If you find it doesn't fit your demand, write one by yourself.

-I wish there is a way to build all kinds of frequently used layout inside a component.
-It takes me some time to figure out that the component already exist, the brower itself.
+I wish there is a way to build all kinds of frequently used layouts inside a component.
+It takes me some time to figure out that the component already exists, the browser itself.

 ## Demos